Training and development for children's social workers

 - joint events with health partners and police

 - new practice framework development programme – Change for Kent Children.

 Our Practice Development Team offers excellent practice related training and support, virtual communities of practice and reflective workshops.

 We actively encourage the use of apprenticeship training with a range of social care related apprenticeships available including the social work degree apprenticeship.

 You will have professional responsibility to keep your knowledge and skills up to date in line with Social Work England's Continuing Professional Development requirements, and to continually strive to be the best practitioner you can be.

 We have developed a capability framework for registered workers based on the Professional Capabilities for Social Workers and College of Occupational Therapists' Post Qualifying Framework.

 - support you to develop capability in your profession

-- ensure that you can remain registered (as a social worker, occupational therapist or nurse).
+- ensure that you can remain registered (as a social worker, occupational therapist or nurse)

-The capability framework will also set out how we identify and promote talent through clearly articulated career pathways at all levels in the organisation.
+- set out how we identify and promote talent through clearly articulated career pathways at all levels in the organisation.